MayankJha014/pulse-assesment/README.md

 ### Temporary Workaround

-To address this issue, we have implemented a temporary solution using recursive retry logic with exponential backoff.
+To address this issue, I have implemented a temporary solution using recursive retry logic with exponential backoff.
 This approach attempts to re-fetch the data multiple times with 1000ms delays between retries.
 However, this is a temporary measure and might not be effective in the long term due to potential rate limiting or additional security measures.

 **Key Details of the Workaround:**